jk2227/FuzzyPO/README.md

                     req.doc_id  //Document ID with article/paragraph/sentence details  e.g. k10010470031000_para1_s2

-                                // And you can get the first 15 characters of "doc_id" to get the id for URL
+                                // And you can slice the first 15 characters of "doc_id" to get the id for URL

                     req.text    //Text